|Oracle® Communications Network Intelligence Concepts

 Search the tree browser.

 You can search for individual entities, or groups of entities.
 A search can be carried out on any attribute, including custom attributes that can be added to trails or equipment.
-You can also search for trail defintions.
+You can also search for trail definitions.

 Double click the entity to display a full entity details view.